Rose Franklin's Perennial & Butterfly Farm

 I'm nearing retirement age (well actually, past it already) so it's not just that I am upset about losing the income from monarch sales.
 I am worried that if teachers can't have monarchs in the classroom, kids won't have that exposure to nature----and sadly, kids (except for Amish kids) are becoming less absorbed in nature with every decade that passes.

-If you, like me, would like the assurance of having monarch caterpillars for your classroom, I ask that you please submit a comment to the US Fish & Wildlife Service before March 12, the last day to submit a comment.
-I suggest you state how important the monarch is to your teaching, how much the children enjoy rearing monarchs, and what the children learn from raising them.
+If you, like me, would like the assurance of having monarch caterpillars for your home rearing project or for your classroom, I ask that you please submit a comment to the US Fish & Wildlife Service before May 19, the last day to submit a comment.
+If you are a teacher, I suggest you state how important the monarch is to your teaching, how much the children enjoy rearing monarchs, and what the children learn from raising them.

 If we do nothing, neither teachers nor hobbyists will likely have monarch caterpillars available to them next year.